Turtle GALLERY

 Hawksbill Turtle

-Four plates in the square between the eyes.
+Four plates in the square between.

-Serrated edge on shell's rear plates
+Serrated edge on shell's rear plates.

 Hawksbill Turtle